Marwa-Hodeib/Front-End-Technical-Assessment-toothpick-/README.md

 -Before Coding-

-* Deciding on using React js instead of Vue js, because I never used Vue js
+* Deciding on using React js instead of Vue js, because I never used Vue js.

 * Drawing the page given on a piece of paper to devide components.